-- There is no one particular way into this job but entry is competitive and entrants increasingly have a gaming related qualification.
-At the least, you need a good standard of English.
+There is no one particular way into this job but entry is competitive and entrants increasingly have a relevant degree (SCQF Levels 9-11).

-- A number of colleges and universities in Scotland offer gaming related courses, ranging from Higher National Certificates (HNC) to degrees.
+A number of colleges and universities in Scotland offer gaming related courses, ranging from HNC (SCQF Level 7) to degrees.

-- You might have a quality entry test to see how many bugs you can find.
+You might have to complete an entry test to see how many bugs you can find.

-- The Creative Skillset website lists accredited degree courses for the computer games industry including courses at Abertay and West of Scotland universities.
+The Creative Skillset website lists accredited degree courses for the computer games industry including courses at Abertay, Edinburgh Napier and West of Scotland universities.

 Jobs are often advertised on the internet.
 There is a lot of competition for jobs.

 Working as a games tester is a good way of getting into the computer games industry for other roles.

 After gaining experience you might be able to move into games design work.

 You might progress in the testing area and get a team leader or more senior position, managing teams of testers or organising test plans or schedules.

 You'll find a list of electronic technologies companies, including computer games specialists such as Denki, Rockstar North, Ruffian Games and Serious Parody on the Talent Scotland website.